Overview

 • reproducible

-• build slaves can be re-created from scratch with a single command
+• VMs/agents can be re-created from scratch with a single command

 • each build/test run clones a template VM and destroys it afterwards